simulogics/airlinesim-docs/content/docs/advanced/setup/traffic-rights/index.en.md

 ## What about cargo flights?

 The global cargo market operates on a completely liberalized basis, reflecting its somewhat more challenging nature.
-Airlines may transport cargo between any two points in the world, regardless of where their holding is based (unless there are political restrictions in place).
+Airlines may transport cargo between any two points in the world, regardless of where their holding is based (unless there are political restrictions).

 ## What if I outgrow my domestic market?